cadouthat/pwclip/README.md

 Operating Systems
 -----------------
-The application will be limited to Windows (XP through 10) for the forseeable future.
-However, OSX and Linux support are long term goals.
+The application is under active development on Windows (XP through 10).
+OSX development is planned to begin soon.